-1 Faculty plan to offer support services in technical writing skills for students, either through supplemental learning or technical writing workshops.
-2 A STEM Transfer Mentor (CSUB Engineering Student) was recently hired to provide leadership among the Supplemental Learning Program in engineering.
-3 In order to strengthen programming skills, a new robotics platform (Arduino board) will be incorporated into the engineering programming course this year.
-4 The Accreditation Board of Engineering and Technology (ABET) has specified that a desired outcome of engineering curriculum is an emphasis on design.
-Thus, most of the engineering courses at Bakersfield College have design project assignments.
-5 The EIT department is developing a Creative Design Center (CDC) that will integrate computer-aided-design, engineering, and other disciplines.
-6 Through the STEM, Engineering, and the Chevron grants, EIT has been able to remodel MS11b (location of the CDC) and add a laser cutter and new 3D printer to the existing 3D printer equipment.
+Faculty plan to offer support services in technical writing skills for students, either through supplemental learning or technical writing workshops.

+- A STEM Transfer Mentor (CSUB Engineering Student) was recently hired to provide leadership among the Supplemental Learning Program in engineering. - In order to strengthen programming skills, a new robotics platform (Arduino board) will be incorporated into the engineering programming course this year. - The Accreditation Board of Engineering and Technology (ABET) has specified that a desired outcome of engineering curriculum is an emphasis on design.
+Thus, most of the engineering courses at Bakersfield College have design project assignments. - The EIT department is developing a Creative Design Center (CDC) that will integrate computer-aided-design, engineering, and other disciplines.

+Through the STEM, Engineering, and the Chevron grants, EIT has been able to remodel MS11b

+- (location of the CDC) and add a laser cutter and new 3D printer to the existing 3D printer equipment.
 INDR B42, a Solidworks course, was offered for the first time during the summer of 2013.
 This course supports welding, manufacturing, industrial drawing and engineering.
-Use of the Solidworks Program Strengths 7 software was incorporated in the Introduction to Engineering Design and Engineering Statics courses.
+Use of the Solidworks software was incorporated in the Introduction to Engineering Design and Engineering Statics courses.
 Two students were hired in internships due to their experience in the Solidworks software.
-This software will also be the primary platform for the Engineering Graphics course offered in the spring semester of 2014.
-8 Through Project Lead the Way (PLTW), credit by examination to obtain credit for ENGR B47 (Introduction to Engineering and Design) was offered to senior PLTW students at Centennial HS.
+This software will also be the primary platform for the Engineering Graphics course offered in the spring - Through Project Lead the Way (PLTW), credit by examination to obtain credit for ENGR B47 (Introduction to Engineering and Design) was offered to senior PLTW students at Centennial HS.
 Three students participated and two received credit.
-We will continue to grow this pathway.
-9 The dean and STEM counselor met with CSUB administration to propose a more rigorous STEM TAG agreement.
-A clearly defined pathway for STEM disciplines will result in a higher transfer rates to CSUB.
-10 MESA, Bakersfield College Engineers Club, Society of Hispanic Engineers (HOPES), National Society of Black Engineers, Women in Science and Engineering WISE, and Society of Women Engineers student chapters continue to serve a critical role in providing leadership opportunities for engineering students.
-11 MS12 is an architectural/industrial drawing lab that was renovated using funds from the Engineering grant.
+We will continue to grow this pathway. - The dean and STEM counselor met with CSUB administration to propose a more rigorous STEM

+TAG agreement.
+A clearly defined pathway for STEM disciplines will result in a higher transfer rates to CSUB. - MESA, Bakersfield College Engineers Club, Society of Hispanic Engineers (HOPES), National Society of Black Engineers, Women in Science and Engineering WISE, and Society of Women Engineers student chapters continue to serve a critical role in providing leadership opportunities for engineering students. - MS12 is an architectural/industrial drawing lab that was renovated using funds from the Engineering grant.
 Britelinks technology was added along with multiuse drawing stations.
-Although this is not an engineering lab, it is used by engineering support courses.
-12 Hispanics enrolled in engineering courses has increased 8% over the last five years, now comparable to the 56% Hispanic enrollment college wide.
-13 There was a 44% increase in the number of Hispanic students declaring engineering majors from Fall, 2010 to Fall, 2012.
-There was also a 38% increase in the number of Hispanic Freshmen students (< 24 units) declaring engineering as a major during the same period.
-14 During 2012-2013 the retention rate was 86.4% which was slightly higher than the college wide retention rate of 85.9% (only face-to-face).
-During 2012-2013 the success rate was 73%, higher than the college wide success rate of 69.1% (only face-to-face).
-1 Technical writing skills among engineering students need to be improved.
-Program 2 CSU system has reduced the Engineering Technology program offerings; encouraging students to pursue Engineering as a major.
-Challenges 3 The only full-time engineering instructor accepted an Interim Dean of Instruction position for 18 months.
-Thus, the course sections are being covered using adjunct faculty.
-4 As a result of the transfer emphasis, very few degrees were awarded over the past five years.
-(6 AS degrees total)
+Although this is not an engineering lab, it is used by engineering support courses. - Hispanics enrolled in engineering courses has increased 8% over the last five years, now comparable to the 56% Hispanic enrollment college wide.

+semester of 2014.